 Players will be awarded double points for each of the two tournaments in the two-day club championship.

-If you missed a couple of regular tournaments during the year, points could be made up in the championship play at Coeur D'Alene GC and Deer Park GC.
+If you missed a couple of regular tournaments during the year, points could be made up in the championship play at Meadowwood GC and Twin Lakes GC.

 The top 15 competitors, or 25%, whichever is the lesser, in each flight will receive cash payouts at the end of the year.